TME520/PicoCalcMMBasic/README.md

 MMBasic is a full featured implementation of the BASIC language with floating point, integer and string variables, arrays, long variable names, a built in program editor and many other features.

 [Official website](https://geoffg.net/picomite.html)

+## Disclaimer

+This software is provided "as is", without warranty of any kind.
+The author assumes no responsibility for any damages, data loss, financial loss, or catastrophic events (including but not limited to nuclear war) resulting from its use.

+## What you will find here

+Mostly BAS files that can be copied directly to your PicoCalc.